 Deutschland 83 – TV Series Review

-Deutschland 83, created by Anna and Jörg Winger and released in 2015, is a spy thriller about a young East German agent in West Germany that stars Jonas Ney.
+Deutschland 83, created by Anna and Jörg Winger and released in 2015, is a spy thriller about a young East German agent in West Germany.
+It stars Jonas Ney.

 Deutschland 83: Logline

-In 1980s Germany, the East German secret police send a young soldier from the East to the West as a spy.
-When the spy’s masters misinterpret the strategy papers he steals as a plan for an imminent western attack on East Germany, he tries to prevent the Cold War turning hot.
+In 1980s Germany, the East German secret police send a young soldier to West Germany as a spy.
+When the spy’s masters misinterpret the strategy papers he steals as a plan for an imminent attack on East Germany, he tries to prevent the Cold War turning hot.

 Deutschland 83: Plot Summary